MicrosoftDocs/PowerShell-Docs/developer/webservices/implementing-custom-authorization-for-a-management-odata-web-service.md

     /// <summary>
     /// Keeps Configuration for the RbacSystem
-    /// It reads the RacSystem configuration for configuratin file and creates RbacConfiguration
+    /// It reads the RacSystem configuration for configuration file and creates RbacConfiguration
     /// </summary>
     [Serializable]
     [XmlRoot("RbacConfiguration")]